strobelo/cis212_lab/lab2/lab2_notes.md

 1. How many papers COULD Hamilton have contributed to total?
 1. How many papers COULD Madison have contributed to total?
 1. How many papers written by just Hamilton?
-1. How many papers written by both Hamilton and Madison?
+1. How many papers MIGHT both Hamilton and Madison have contributed to?
 1. How many papers are still disputed?

 #### Name Drops